galaxyproject/planemo/docs/commands/tool_init.rst

 **Options**::

+      --macros                  Generate a macros.xml for reuse across many tools.
       --test_case               For use with --example_commmand, generate a tool test case from the supplied example.
       --doi TEXT                Supply a DOI (http://www.doi.org/) easing citation